aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 # How to run an example
 Assuming you are on the folder RamirezReyes_ShallowWaterInFPlane, use bash to launch julia in the following way:

-`julia --project=@. -t 32 -e scripts/examples/run_example_cpu.jl`
+`/path/to/julia/bin/julia --project=@. -t 32 -e scripts/examples/run_oceananigans_example_cpu.jl`

-This runs the case found in src/run_oceananigans_debug_run.jl
+This runs the case found in scripts/examples/run_oceananigans_example_cpu.jl

 You can modify the parameters found in there in any text editor.

-The output will be written in the folder called "data"
+The output will be written in the folder called "data" in NetCDF format